What is ableism?

-One of my biggest issues is higher education refusing to provide reasonable adjustments for students who self-identify as Neurodiverse and not recognising that diagnosis is an inequitable system.
+One of my biggest issues with ableism in higher education refusing to provide reasonable adjustments for students who self-identify as Neurodiverse and not recognising that diagnosis is an inequitable system.
 It makes no sense to me to deny RA.

 An unwillingness to make adjustments can be based on thinking that the child is getting special treatment & it would be unfair if other children didn’t get the same.
 The child who is far more vulnerable to discrimination is apparently making things unfair for others!

 Even the willingness to acknowledge that systems are ableist – attributing personal success to merit and ability instead

 Most teachers and school systems we encountered didn’t acknowledge ableism existed let alone tackle staff when they had been ableist.

 I would say it’s people thinking others can just do it if they try hard enough and somehow they’ve failed if they need or want help because their privilege doesn’t let them see the barriers and often associated trauma.

 “Privilege is when you think something isn’t a problem because it’s not a problem for you” – David Gaider.
 The biggest privilege I encounter in my life, is Neurotypical privilege.
 Being able to meet a friend for a coffee and not worry about sensory overload.